geektoni/www.detoni.me/_pages/about.md

 ---
 ## About

+I am a Research Scientist at [VUI, Inc.](https://www.vui.com/) where I develop machine learning models for building innovative conversational agents.

+My main interests are deep learning, reinforcement learning, and interpretable machine learning methods.

-I am former Research Assistant in the **[Structured Machine Learning Group](http://sml.disi.unitn.it/)** under the supervision of [Prof. Andrea Passerini](http://disi.unitn.it/~passerini/) at the [University of Trento](https://www.unitn.it), Italy.
+Previously, I was a Research Assistant in the **[Structured Machine Learning Group](http://sml.disi.unitn.it/)** under the supervision of [Prof. Andrea Passerini](http://disi.unitn.it/~passerini/) at the [University of Trento](https://www.unitn.it), Italy.

-My main interests are deep learning, reinforcement learning, program synthesis and interpretable machine learning methods.

 During my studies, I interned at **[CERN](http://cern.ch)** (2019) and I spent a semester at the **[University of Edinburgh](https://www.ed.ac.uk/)** (2018) as an Erasmus student.
 I also participated in the **[Google Summer of Code](https://summerofcode.withgoogle.com/)** (2017) as a Software Developer for [Shogun](https://shogun.ml), a machine learning library.